 Strengths

-Urethane pigs offer long-term durability, superior sealing, and versatility.
+Among heavy-duty pipeline cleaning pigs, urethane models offer long-term durability, superior sealing, and versatility.
 They can handle higher pressures and temperatures while maintaining performance consistency.
 For pipelines that require aggressive cleaning or extended runs, urethane pigs are the smart investment.

 Limitations